 This post may contain affiliate links.
 Please read my disclosure.

 When you think of some of the more popular comfort foods, crispy fried chicken is pretty high on the list.
-And while take-out chicken is always an option, there is nothing better than homemade fried chicken.
+And while take-out chicken is always an option, there is nothing better than homemade, juicy, buttermilk fried chicken.

-We love this Indian fried chicken or this crispy Thai fried chicken with waffles, but this sous vide fried chicken is definitely next level.
+We love this Indian fried chicken, sous vide chicken tenders, or this crispy Thai fried chicken with waffles, but this sous vide fried chicken is definitely next level.

 I know frying chicken can be a little intimidating.
 There’s always the worry that it’s going to be undercooked in the middle and too browned on the outside.
 Or it’s going to be overcooked in the middle and way too dry.

 The sous vide takes these worries away.
-Cooking your chicken in a water bath with a controlled temperature is the easiest way to ensure your chicken is evenly cooked with the best texture.
+Cooking your chicken in a water bath with a controlled temperature is the easiest way to ensure your chicken is evenly cooked with the best texture and perfectly juicy and tender.
 It’s hard to undercook or overcook your chicken this way.

-And what about the crispy coating?
+And what about the crispy batter?
 That’s easy too.
-You’ll quickly bread the chicken after it’s cooked and fry it in oil for just a few minutes to create that signature crunchy and golden brown crust.
+You’ll quickly bread the chicken after it’s cooked and deep fry it for just a few minutes to create that signature crunchy and golden brown crust.
 Nothing to it!

 Why this recipe works